intel-analytics/ipex-llm/docker/llm/README.md

 To run inference using `BigDL-LLM` using xpu, you could refer to this [documentation](https://github.com/intel-analytics/BigDL/tree/main/python/llm/example/GPU).

-## Docker user guide for BigDL LLM Serving on CPU
+## Docker installation guide for BigDL LLM Serving on CPU

 ### Boot container